gitpeut/SnowRadio/README.md

 #define USESPECTRUM // install and run the spectrum patch as supplied by VLSI
                     // and gracefully adapted from the Web Radio of Blotfi
 #define SHOWMETA    // show meta data ( artist/track info in variable meta.metadata ) in the default
-                    // place under the station name.
+// define one of below 3 if metadata is desired
-#define METASPRITE 1// use a sprite to display metadata and scroll the sprite if text is too long
+#undef METASPRITE     // use a sprite to display metadata and scroll the sprite if text is too long
-                    // in some configurations this has been seen to cause garbage on the screen for unknown reasons.
+#define  METAPOPUP    // diplay long txt per 2 lines every ~10 seconds
+#undef  METASTATIC    // display as much as possible, but overflow if too long                    // place under the station name.

 #define USESPTOUCH 1  //use the ESP TOUCH phone app to connect when no known WiFi network is seen.
                       //for some this is very user friendly, for others it is a source of frustration.
 #undef LOADSSIDS      // If you want to preload the encrypted netpass file with ssid and passwords